 Place the pumpkin halves cut side down on a baking sheet and roast until the skin is golden brown and the pumpkins are starting to cave in on themselves, 40-45 minutes.
 The pumpkins are done when you can easily pierce the skin with a fork.
 Remove from the oven, flip them over, and set aside to cool.
 Once the pumpkins are cool enough to handle (10-15 minutes) scrape out the flesh with a spoon, or simply peel away the skin with your (clean) hands.

-Heat a dutch oven over a medium high flame.
+Heat a dutch oven or 6-quart soup pot over a medium high flame.
 Add the second tablespoon of oil to the pan and heat until it shimmers.
 Add the onion and sauté, stirring occasionally, until the onion is soft and the edges are starting to brown, 8-10 minutes.
 Add the garlic and sauté until fragrant, 1 minute.

 Add the spices to the onion and garlic mixture and sauté, stirring continuously, until the spices are toasted, about 1 minute.